Machinery CE Marking, UKCA Marking and PUWER

 • apply the CE conformity marking (or UKCA marking in Great Britain)

-The Essential Requirements of the Machinery Directive set out the general rules for manufacturers to risk assess products and to reduce risks to an acceptable level.
+The Essential Requirements of the Machinery Regulation set out the general rules for manufacturers to risk assess products and to reduce risks to an acceptable level.
 Harmonised standards describe in detail how to apply the essential requirements to different products, risks and protective measures.

 PUWER